-Present location, movement, and winds and expected time of onset of tropical storm/ hurricane/typhoon force winds.
-(The tropical cyclone forecast/advisory should be used as guidance.)
+Present location, movement, and winds and expected time of onset of tropical storm/hurricane/typhoon force winds.
+Give timing of impacts in ranges or general terms such as "afternoon," "evening," and so on.
+Use the tropical cyclone forecast/advisory as guidance.

-...
-Precautionary/Preparedness Actions...
+...Precautionary/Preparedness Actions...

 Short-term precautionary actions and times they should be completed.

 This includes any evacuation recommendations contained in the advisory or stated by local authorities.
 Listing these actions is particularly important once a tropical cyclone watch or warning is announced.